The Abbess

 The Abbess: A Romance is a gothic novel by William Henry Ireland first published in 1799.
 The text was modelled upon Matthew Lewis's The Monk (1796).

 The eponymous central character, Mother Vittoria Bracciano, is similar to that of "Monk" Lewis's Ambrosio, as she is likewise motivated by dark and powerful forces.

 The novel is one of the most voluptuous and salacious gothic novels in terms of its graphic scenes of sex, Roman Catholic religious fervour and torture.

 Influence on the Gothic Genre

 According to Benjamin F. Fisher, Edgar Allan Poe was familiar with Ireland's work and The Abbess influenced some of his macabre later works.

 Publication history

-The book was first published in 1796.
-It was republished in England 1799, printed for Earle and Hemet.
+The book was first published in four volumes in 1799, printed for Earle and Hemet.
 The epigraph states that it is lifted from Shakespeare; however it is actually taken from John Dryden's 1679 rewrite of Troilus and Cressida.
 A full edition of the text can be read online here.
 A further British edition was published in 1834.

 In 1822 and 1836, there were two publications in Spanish.
 In 1824, there was a German edition.